-The CWS-RDU Immigration and Refugee Program received Recognition from the Board of Immigration Appeals in March 2011.
+The CWS-RDU Immigration and Refugee Program received recognition from the Board of Immigration Appeals in March 2011, and has DOJ recognition.
 Our Immigration Legal Services program, which is focused primarily on refugees and asylees, has provided services to over 1000 clients since our first year of operations.
 Currently, we assist with refugee and asylee green card applications, family reunification for refugees and asylees, and citizenship services for refugees, asylees, and other low-income immigrants.
 Other services may be available on a case-by-case basis.

 For an individual consultation, call the office at 919-680-3585 to schedule an appointment in advance.
 PLEASE LEAVE A MESSAGE if someone is not immediately available to take your call.

 FAMILY REUNIFICATION: Reuniting families torn apart by conflict.
 Some families are separated when a parent flees to a neighboring country, not wanting to risk bringing a spouse or children into a potentially dangerous future.
 Other times, very young or sick individuals are unable to make the journey.
 In many other cases separation is not a choice: the family’s village is attacked, and everyone scatters.
 In these situations and many others, CWS is able to provide assistance in restoring what has been torn apart –by helping refugees and asylees to bring family members to join them in the United States.
 CWS represents refugee and asylee family reunification cases, assisting family members after arrival in the U.S.

 PERMANENT RESIDENCY: Although refugees enter the United States with a status that allows them to live and work here indefinitely, becoming lawful permanent residents and receiving “green cards” after living in the U.S. for one year is a milestone on their path to citizenship.
 CWS represents refugees and asylees in applications for permanent residency.